alexanderankin/codebase/README.md

 `docker-compose exec api bash`
 (Note: exec requires that we choose a service, which is why we have to specify api, which is defined in our docker/docker-compose.yml)

+Open up terminal access inside the container (see above) and run `./bin/wipe` in order to initialize the database.
+Then run `./bin/adduser someone@example.org password` to add a new user.

+You can now log into the application and begin using it.
+Add new users as necessary.

 ## Potential Problems

 ### Mysql auth error